Alkaloids, Kratom Guides

 Like most of the other alkaloids in kratom, 9-hydroxycorynantheidine is usually not obtainable as a standalone product.
 Some kratom extracts contain pure mitragynine or 7-hydroxymitragynine, but most of the alkaloids — including most of the minor ones — can only be taken in the whole plant.

-Most kratom users will be looking for 9-hydroxycorynantheidine for pain relief or relaxation.
+Most kratom users will be looking for 9-hydroxycorynantheidine for relief or relaxation.
 A larger kratom dose of 5 to 8 grams will likely provide the right amount of 9-hydroxycorynantheidine for these purposes.

 How Long Do the Effects of 9-Hydroxycorynantheidine Last?